-Brinson, a Democrat, was the representative for North Carolina's 3rd congressional district from 1919 to 1923.
+Brinson was the representative for North Carolina’s 3rd congressional district and was a Democrat.
+He served from 1919 to 1923.

 From May 1919 to Apr 1922, Brinson missed 211 of 540 roll call votes, which is 39.1%.
 This is worse than the median of 27.3% among the lifetime records of representatives serving in Apr 1922.
 The chart below reports missed votes over time.